Pasewark/Paper_experiments/README.md

 # Paper_experiments
-Code containing experiments inspired or reproduced from papers
+Code containing experiments inspired from or reproduced from papers Currently just a notebook running an experiment similar to the paper "Understanding deep learning requires rethinking generalization" https://arxiv.org/abs/1611.03530